 Bilal advised the Chairman on a number of major non-merger matters, including physician price-fixing investigations, professional association cases, and the improper use of the standard setting process to exclude competitors.
 During his tenure at the FTC he also served as Attorney Advisor in the FTC’s Office of Policy Planning, and provided counsel on the agencies’ consumer protection and competition initiatives.

-Bilal has an active pro bono practice and, with the Center for Individual Rights, challenged the forced removal of a child from this family as a violation of the Fourth and Fourteenth Amendment.
+Bilal has an active pro bono practice and, with the Center for Individual Rights, challenged the forced removal of a child from his family as a violation of the Fourth and Fourteenth Amendments.
 He has also represented an individual fleeing political violence in Sri Lanka (Ceylon), in an asylum proceeding.
-Bilal is a member of the Tahirih Justice Center's Policy Council, and has represented immigrant women seeking protection and relief under the Violence Against Women Act.
-He has provided pro bono legal services to the Women's Sports Foundation, a non-profit organization dedicated to promoting equal opportunities in athletics for girls and women.
+Bilal has represented immigrant women seeking relief under the Violence Against Women Act.
+He has provided pro bono legal services to the Women’s Sports Foundation, a nonprofit organization dedicated to promoting equal opportunities in athletics for girls and women.

 Recognized as a "Washington, D.C.
 Super Lawyer" by Super Lawyers magazine (2013)

 “A Sound Basis Exists for Revising the HSR Act’s Investment-Only Exemption,” Antitrust Source (April 2013)

 “The Long Shadow of Standard Oil: Policy, Petroleum, and Politics at the Federal Trade Commission,” 85 Southern California Law Review 843 (2012) (co-author)

 “Shrinking from the ‘Third Rail’: Avoiding Direct Effects Analysis in Lundbeck,” Antitrust (Spring 2011) (co-author)